This (no-churn!!) paleo and keto chocolate ice cream is ridiculously creamy and a breeze to whip up… at just 3g net carbs a scoop!

-And if you plan on making a larger batch and letting it hang in your freezer, it’s generally a good idea to incorporate a couple of tablespoons of booze into your ice cream.
+And if you plan on making a larger batch and letting it hang in your freezer, it’s generally a good idea to incorporate a couple of tablespoons of booze into your ice cream (particularly if you use erythritol, see below!).
 Remember that high alcoholic beverages do not freeze, so they will help your ice cream stay creamy smooth rather than rock-solid.
 Just don’t overdo it, or you’ll end up with a slushy.

 How dark?
 Talking dark chocolate versus milk is a sure way to divide a crowd!
 But know that you can make this keto chocolate ice cream to your taste buds’ desire.
 So we suggest doing the base with the lower quantity of cocoa (1/2 cup) to yield a milk chocolate ice cream.

 And if you like your chocolate dark, simply add in more cocoa (think 1/4-1/3 cup more) after everything is incorporated.
 A taste-as-you-go sorta thing.

 p.s. a lightly sprinkle of flakey sea salt works wonders to cut through the dark chocolate variation!

 Xylitol and allulose are, without a doubt, the best sweetener for keto ice cream.
 They help to retain the creamy texture (they work pretty much like inverted sugars!), and allows you to skip the churning if need be in many recipes.